New Clients / Rental Owners

 Some property owners want to communicate directly with their renters: we strongly discourage this.
 We want to do all we can to ease your mind from the concerns that arise from being a landlord.
 However, we cannot effectively do the job that you have hired us to do if you are communicating directly with the renters.
 The renters may interpret your communication(s) as further contractual obligations that may cause you to incur legal liability.
 By keeping the lines of communication clean between Real Property Management and the tenant, the potential for ambiguity can be eliminated.
 We are happy to work with you to relay information to the renters if necessary.

 A family that is issued a housing voucher is responsible for finding a suitable housing unit of the family’s choice where the owner agrees to rent under the program.
 This unit may include the family’s present residence.
-Rental units must meet minimum standards of health and safety, as determined by the PHA
+Rental units must meet minimum standards of health and safety, as determined by the public housing agency (PHA).

 A housing subsidy is paid to the landlord directly by the PHA on behalf of the participating family.
 The family then pays the difference between the actual rent charged by the landlord and the amount subsidized by the program.